tleecsm/VoVTCG/www/data/cards.md

  - Cost: 0

-Target leader has +2 Power until the end of the turn.
+Target leader has +2 Power until the end of this turn.
 You cannot recuit this leader this turn.
 <br>

 ##### ALP.MEL.008